InHack2018/inhack2018.github.io/_posts/0000-03-01-detailed-info.md

 We will provide light snacks throughout the day and a dinner meal.
 There is also an Albert Heijn within a walking distance of the university as well as a number of restaurants and takeaways.

-#### I'm not smart / my idea is not cool enough.

-Sure you are.
-Hackathons are for learning, creating, getting inspired and have fun while doing it!

 </section>